serraict/vine-floriday-adapter/README.md

 floridayvine --help
 ```

-Once the files are uploaded to Minio, you can create a virtual dataset in your datalake as described in this [Serra Learning on formatting a directory as a dataset].
+Once the files are uploaded to Minio, you can create a virtual dataset in your data lake
+as described in this [Serra Learning on formatting a directory as a dataset].

 ---